Income Tax Calculator India FY 2025-26

 Maximize Section 80C

 Invest up to ₹1.5 Lakh in ELSS, PPF, or EPF to reduce taxable income under the Old Regime.
+Start an equity SIP today.

 Health Insurance (80D)